msihly/OneMark-Original-Public/README.md

     * Store current sort as global (transient) or in localStorage (persistent)
     * Use large interval for sort index to allow insertion of new bookmarks without resorting
     * Add visits column (default = 0) to Bookmarks db-table
+* Alert modals
+    * Options passed to `switch` or `if_else` chain ~~(types of buttons shown, if any; enable / disable closing the dialog box without selecting an option; opacity, color, blur of modal background)~~
+        * Recreating a fully-featured alert system is unnecessary as it can be easily implemented using various established libraries in production; therefore, only the minimum required to deliver a proper front-end experience will be implemented with aspects hard-coded as necessary
+    * Display metadata info (Date Created, Date Modified, View Count, Image Size) in its own alert
+        * Add *'Info'* option to bookmark dropdown
+* Add size column to `Images` db-table
+* Settings modals
+    * Account info (username, email, date created, account type)
+    * Edit account (password)
+* Fix AuthToken login bug caused by previous change from fetching full `login.php` in JS to in-line php session check